ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <div style="height: 20px;"></div>
 <p>With some greater insight under our belt, I'll apply a machine learning model to our data, categorizing them into distnct groups using clustering.</p>

 <p>Various categorizations have been created by astronomists since the first exoplanet discovery in 1992.
-When considering size, for instance, we often hear of these classifications, which are not standardized but used widely:</p>
+When considering size, for instance, we often hear of these widely-used classifications:</p>

 <ul>
   <li><strong>Super-Earths</strong> (1.0–1.75 R&oplus;): Planets larger than Earth</li>